The term artificial intelligence has been around for 75 years.

 3. The need for data

-AI isn’t instantaneous.
+AI doesn’t work right off the bat.
 Collecting data is a daily aspect of AI and teaching the algorithm to learn takes time.

 Managers and IT specialists need to interface appropriately with the data collected to benefit the recruiting process.